 Every assessment room also has an observation room where a camera technician sits.
 Additional people may be present in the observation room, this is solely for training purposes and their presence has no impact on your scoring.

 You will also notice cameras in the assessment room that will record your performance.
 The first thing the assessor will have you do is face one of the cameras, and state your name and NCAS ID.

 Once you enter the room, you will have five minutes to read the chart.
 You may make notes (paper will be provided).
 The assessor will indicate when you may begin the simulation.
 Each of the four simulations may run from 20 – 60 minutes based on the nursing role.
-This is true whether or not you are being assessed for two professions at once.
+This is true even if you are being assessed for two professions at once.
 The assessor will notify you when your time is up.
-If you have completed your nursing practice before the time is up, review the chart to make sure you haven't missed anything.
+If you have completed your nursing practice before the time is up, review the chart to make sure you have not missed anything.
 After each role play, you will take part in the Oral Assessment, which comprises a series of questions posed by the assessor – the standardized patient is not part of the oral assessment.

-When you’ve finished your oral assessment, you’ll be asked to leave the room.
-You’ll be met outside by Langara staff, and asked to take a seat outside the next assessment room.
+When you have finished your oral assessment, you’ll be asked to leave the room.
+You will be met outside by NCAS staff, and asked to take a seat outside the next assessment room.